ninth-dev/dotfiles/sublime-text.md

 ## To learn

-- How to organise imports
+- How to organise imports ( ScalaFmt ? )
-- Remove unused Imports
+- Remove unused imports
+- Format Code